 Over 100 festivals in Tibet are observed throughout the year.
 Experiencing a festival in Tibet is a life-affirming way to get an insight into Tibetan Buddhism.

-One of Tibet’s most celebrated festivals is the Saga Dawa festival which held at Mount Kailash – The sacred place of Universe.
+One of Tibet’s most celebrated festivals is the Saga Dawa festival which is held at Mount Kailash – The sacred place of the Universe.

 Visitors will gather and pay homage to the mountain by participating in a Kora, or clockwise circumambulation of the base of the mountain.
 The trek lasts for a week and crosses a 5800m high pass.